dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 > We can discourage people using dust amounts by automatically choosing lightning
 > zaps for small amounts and onchain zaps over a certain limit.

-So there is some sanity to be found.
+The [discussion is ongoing][ants], but at least there's some sanity to be found.

 ## TL;DR